Low-Altitude Wireless Networks: A Comprehensive Survey: Multi-Functional LAWN Designs

 Beyond robustness and adaptability, recent studies highlighted the benefits of joint optimization across sensing, communication, and control to achieve end-to-end quality of service (QoS), a capability that can directly enhance mission reliability in critical LAE applications.
 For instance, \cite{wang2023qos} proposed a joint optimization framework for UAV-based positioning, where UAVs acted as aerial anchors to ensure reliable localization in challenging environments.
 This approach reduced service failure rates by over $75\%$ and resource consumption by $80\%$, demonstrating the efficiency of cross-domain integration.
 Air-ground collaboration was also explored in \cite{chen2022formation}, where a formation control strategy incorporating spatial synergy enabled UAVs to provide robust relay communication while maintaining coordinated positioning.
 Likewise, \cite{zhang2020unmanned} presented a lightweight, UAV-based emergency communication framework employing commercial micro-UAVs.
 By integrating body-conformal omnidirectional antennas with optimized formation strategies, the system enhanced cooperative transmission and ensured reliable coverage in harsh terrains such as mountainous canyons.

 In summary, networked control in LAWNs has evolved from isolated point-to-point architectures to intelligent, distributed, and adaptive control infrastructures.
-By integrating ISAC-enabled perception, edge intelligence, and resilient communication links, LAWNs provide unprecedented scalability, robustness, and autonomy for UAV swarms.
 This progression lays the foundation for future networked swarm intelligence.
 It is capable of operating reliably in dynamic, uncertain, and resource-constrained low-altitude environments, which are increasingly relevant for crowded urban air mobility, large-scale event management, and disaster-stricken regions.